NaheedRayan/Python/README.md

 # Python
-Some advance and basic topics will be in this dir
+Some advance and basic topics will be in this directory

+1. Curses
+2. f-string in python